gridclub/GRiD-Constitution/constitution.md

 - Maintaining a calendar of GRiD events
 - Inviting and corresponding with invited speakers
 - Securing venues and dealing with logistics of GRiD events
-- Maintaining a list of attendance for all GRiD events, ***sharing this with the Co-Chair of operations***
+- Maintaining a list of attendance for all GRiD events
 - Coordinating with other committees to plan and execute events in their specific domain.
 - Soliciting feedback from attendees of GRiD events and summarizing this for future programming decisions.